dkhutch/AndersonAcceleration/README.md

 Added the following files:
 1. age_run.m : for running the algorithm.
 2. g_age.m : the wrapper function that reads model output and sets a new run going

+Modified the original function:
-3. AndersonAcceleration.m : Small changes made to Khatiwala's function to be compatible with my setup.
+1. AndersonAcceleration.m : Small changes made to Khatiwala's function to be compatible with my setup.